makehumancommunity/makehuman-plugin-for-blender/README.md

 ### makehuman/1_mhapi

 MakeHuman plugin.
 This doesn't do anything in itself, it just provides convenience methods for getting info about stuff in makehuman or controlling stuff in makehuman.
-See README in the directory.
+See the [README](makehuman/1_mhapi/README.md) in the directory.

 ### makehuman/8_community_assets